 - We have developed our own Independent Living Program curriculum based on feedback from the experiences of young men who have graduated from the program over the past 25-plus years.

-- VTR is an 80-acre ranch with abundant opportunities to learn job skills involved in the care and upkeep of the grounds, livestock, gardening, culinary, job readiness and more.
+- VTR is an 80-acre ranch with abundant opportunities to learn job skills involved in the care and upkeep of the grounds, horses, livestock, gardening, culinary, job readiness and more.

 - Family therapy is provided and visitation is encouraged throughout the course of treatment.

 Quotes from men who were once boys at The Ranch…